Apuroop/urban_slums/README.md

-# Mapbox Scrollytelling Starter Template
+# Slums in the Big City | An interactive exploration of slums in India's 10 largest cities.

-Fork this to make your own Scrollytelling piece with Maps!
+This was made using the Mapbox Scrollytelling Starter Template.

 This template is based on a [Mapbox GL JS example](https://www.mapbox.com/mapbox-gl-js/example/scroll-fly-to/).

-To try this locally, run a [Python server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+To check this visualisation out, please visit (https://apuroop.github.io/urban_slums/ )